-St Clare’s High School is a coeducational, regional High School, founded on the Josephite tradition, serving the parishes of Taree/Wingham, Forster/Tuncurry, Krambach/Gloucester/Nabiac and Bulahdelah.
+St Clare’s is a coeducational, regional high School founded on the Josephite tradition, serving the parishes of Taree, Wingham, Forster Tuncurry, Krambach, Gloucester, Nabiac and Bulahdelah.

-The current student population is 740 is projected to grow to 800 students over the next few years These students experience the Pastoral Care of an authentic Catholic School whose Catholic ethos combined with excellent teaching encourages each individual to achieve their potential.
-St Clare’s has established a fine reputation in the wider community for academic excellence.
+The current student population of 600 is projected to grow to 650 over the next few years.
+These students experience the pastoral care of an authentic Catholic school whose ethos combined with excellent teaching encourages everyone to achieve their potential.
 St Clare’s has established a fine reputation in the wider community for academic excellence and for producing active and informed citizens who are successful and confident learners.

 Our Mission is the education of young people within the context of Christ’s mission and the traditions of St Clare and the Sisters of St Joseph.